lilsharkszn/Docker-k8-handson/README.md

 The system is built around the MuchToDo Backend API, a Go-based service, and showcases how to move from local development to a fully orchestrated Kubernetes environment.

 ## This repository highlights real-world DevOps practices including:
-[  ] Infrastructure provisioning
+- Infrastructure provisioning
-[  ] Environment configuration
+- Environment cconfiguration
-[  ] Containerization
+- Containerization
-[  ] Multi-service orchestration
+- Multi-service orchestration
-[  ] Kubernetes deployment
+- Kubernetes deployment
-[  ] Debugging and system validation
+- Debugging and system validation

 ## What This Project Achieves
-[  ] Containerizes a production-ready backend using Docker [  ] Runs supporting services (MongoDB, Redis) via Docker Compose [  ] Deploys the full system into Kubernetes (KIND cluster) [  ] Configures persistent storage for MongoDB
+- Containerizes a production-ready backend using Docker
+- Runs supporting services (MongoDB, Redis) via Docker Compose
+- Deploys the full system into Kubernetes (KIND cluster)
+- Configures persistent storage for MongoDB
-[  ] Exposes services using Kubernetes Service and Ingress [  ] Validates application health via API endpoints
+- Exposes services using Kubernetes Service and Ingress
+-  Validates application health via API endpoints
-[  ] Automates environment setup using Ansible
+- Automates environment setup using Ansible
 ---

 ## Architecture